ccwang116/insurance-by-ivywang/README.md

 Launches the test runner in the interactive watch mode.

+## Mock API

+1. Download postman collection in mock-api folder
+2. Create a Mock server in Postman and copy the Mock server URL
+3. Create a .env file and paste the Mock server URL to REACT_APP_API_DOMAIN=

 ### Contact

 If you have any questions, feel free to contact me.